-Drawing from management literature in the 1980's, the acronym SMART is a simple way to recall the best type of goals: specific, measurable, attainable, relevant, and time-limited or time-sensitive (Doran, 1981).
-SMART goals are appropriate for setting educational goals also.
+Drawing from management literature in the 1980's, the acronym SMART is a simple way to recall the best type of goals-that those are goals are specific, measurable, attainable, relevant, and time-limited or time-sensitive (Doran, 1981).
+SMART goals are an appropriate for setting educational goals also.